mines-csci400/f20a-syllabus/README.md

 ## Lab Topics

 There will be 6 labs.
 Lab 1 will be individual, and Labs 2-6 will be completed in groups of 2-3 students.
+**Your lowest lab score will be discarded before the final grade is calculated!**
 You will have approximately **2 weeks** to work on each lab.
 The labs build on each other, and lab solutions will NOT be provided, meaning you will need to pay special attention to building a collection of **test cases**, to ensure that bugs in